fabian-sp/fabian-sp.github.io/_pages/about.md

 About me
 -------------
-I am a PhD student in mathematical optimization at TUM (Technical University of Munich), supervised by Professor Michael Ulbrich.
-My interests surround optimization in general, and more specifically stochastic optimization algorithms for machine learning and related topics in computation and statistics.
-My email is firsstname.lastname@tum.de.
+I am a researcher working on optimization for machine learning.
+Currently, I am a postdoc at Inria Paris, in the team of Francis Bach.
+I obtained my PhD at TUM (Technical University of Munich), supervised by Professor Michael Ulbrich.
+You can contact me at firsstname.lastname@tum.de.

-My recent work focuses on adaptive learning rates for algorithms such as SGD or Adam, and how they can reduce learning rate tuning.
+My research interests are mainly stochastic optimization algorithms for machine learning, and related topics in computation and statistics.
+My recent work focuses on how to reduce the tuning effort for algorithms like SGD or Adam with adaptive learning rates.
 In this line of work, we developped (i) a way to include regularization functions in stochastic Polyak stepsizes (**ProxSPS**, [link to paper](https://openreview.net/forum?id=jWr41htaB3)), and (ii) how to combine adaptive learning rates with any preconditioned momentum method such as SGD-M an Adam (**MoMo**, [link to paper](https://arxiv.org/abs/2305.07583)).

 News
 ----------